github/libprojfs/docs/design.md

 will conflict with the GNOME GVfs filesystem's use of a `.gvfs` file on Linux systems, and so will need to be given a different name in the Linux VFSForGit client.

-### Licensing

-The projfs kernel module must be GPLv2 licensed, both to link into the Linux kernel and because we are using GPLv2-licensed code from ecryptfs, overlayfs, and wrapfs.

-The libprojfs library can be licensed under the Lesser GPL (LGPLv2), because libfuse3 is distributed under that license and so we can reuse its code (especially its communication channel framework) so long as we use the LGPLv2 as well.

-The LGPLv2 explicitly allows linking of a library against non-copyleft code, which is why it is often used for libraries like libfuse.
-This means we can link our libprojfs against the MIT-licensed .NET VFSForGit codebase.
-(The GPLv2 explicitly disallows this; GPLv2 code can use APIs from non-copyleft code, but can not directly link against such code, either statically or dynamically.)